ctrueden/equilibrium/_pages/rules/lycan-ranger.md

 ### Improved Beast Form

 At 6th level, your beast form grows in power.
-Choose two of the following abilities:

-* **Primal Strike.** Natural weapon attacks in beast or hybrid form count as magical +1.
+Your natural weapon attacks in beast or hybrid form count as magical +1.

+In addition, choose two of the following abilities:

 * **Savage Critical.** Your natural weapon attacks score a critical hit on 19 or 20.